GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 Updated mainscreen template to show the min and max inventory values on the parts table not the products table - this resulted in the main screen never showing anything for these values.
 G is now complete.
 Moved validation to server side functionality like the project videos described, created a

+## PART_H_PROMPT:
+(G.  Modify the parts to track maximum and minimum inventory by doing the following:
+•  Add additional fields to the part entity for maximum and minimum inventory.
+•  Modify the sample inventory to include the maximum and minimum fields.
+•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
+•  Rename the file the persistent storage is saved to.
+•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.)

+## PART_H_NOTES:
+Added validator to add product controller (line 53) and an error statement to the ValidEnufParts validator (Lines 37 - 40) that provides a clear error to any user's attempting impossible edits to the inventory.
+The parts controller was already developed while working Part G using the provided videos so these error's already are functional.

+## PART_I_PROMPT:
+(I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.)

+## PART_I_NOTES:
+I had already written these tests at an earlier point while trying to teach myself how unit testing works.
+The tests can be found on lines 104-131 of the PartTest.